Skip to main content

 filters take precedence over includeActiveIntegrations by default

 Note that if you have filters enabled, the includeActiveIntegrations option will not override the filters.
-By default, active integrations that are deployed to a customer must match the filters you specify in order to be shown.
+By default, active integrations deployed to a customer must match the specified filters to be displayed.

-If you would like to show all active integrations, regardless of filters, in addition to the marketplace integrations that match your filters, set the includeActiveIntegrations option to true, and set an additional property strictMatchFilterQuery to false.
+If you want to display all active integrations regardless of filters, in addition to marketplace integrations that match your filters, set the includeActiveIntegrations option to true and add the strictMatchFilterQuery property set to false.

-By default customer users can enable a single instance of an integration through embedded marketplace.
-There are situations, though, where you want customers to be able to deploy multiple instances of an integration.
-For example, your customers may have multiple Shopify stores, and require a separate instance of your Shopify integration for each store.
+By default, customer users can enable a single instance of an integration through the embedded marketplace.
+However, there are scenarios where you want customers to deploy multiple instances of an integration.
+For example, your customers might have multiple Shopify stores and require separate instances of your Shopify integration for each store.

 Enabling customers to deploy multiple instances of an integration is configured on a per-integration basis.
-From the marketplace configuration screen or the marketplace drawer in the integration designer, enable the Allow Multiple Instances toggle.
+From the marketplace configuration screen or the marketplace drawer in the workflow builder, enable the Allow Multiple Instances toggle.

 Allow multiple instances toggle in marketplace drawer

-Embedded customer users who select your integration will be able to view existing instances of the integration that are enabled, and will have the option to add additional instances of the integration.
+Embedded customer users who select your integration will be able to view existing enabled instances of the integration and will have the option to add additional instances.

 Multiple instances in embedded marketplace